daniel-furman/daniel-furman.github.io/content/posts/tinder_field_experiment.md

 ## Treatment Design

-To investigate how social desirability differs between men and women we performed simple field experiments on Tinder for both homosexual and heterosexual profiles.
+To investigate how social desirability differs between men and women we performed simple field experiments on Tinder.

 * Profile 1: Went to Princeton, male (Treatment)
 * Profile 2: Went to Rutgers, male (Control)
 * Profile 3: Went to Princeton, female (Treatment)